-The following table reflects the Partnership's proved developed and total proved reserves at December 31, 2010.
+The following table reflects the Partnership's proved developed and total proved reserves at December 31, 2011.
 The reserves are based on the reports of two independent petroleum engineering consulting firms: Calhoun, Blair & Associates and LaRoche Petroleum Consultants, Ltd. As described above, the Partnership does not have information that would be available to a company with oil and natural gas operations because detailed information is not generally available to owners of royalty interests.
-The Partnership's engineering manager gathers production information and provides such information to our two independent engineering consulting firms who extrapolate from such information estimates of the reserves attributable to the Royalty Properties and NPIs based on their expertise in the oil and natural gas fields where the Royalty Properties and NPIs are situated, as well as publicly available information.
-Ensuring compliance with generally accepted petroleum engineering and evaluation methods and procedures is the responsibility of the Partnership's engineering manager.
-Our engineering manager has a bachelor's degree in Petroleum Engineering from the University of Alberta and has worked in the upstream oil and natural gas business in various capacities since 1996.
-The engineering manager reports directly to the chief executive officer.
-Our chief executive officer ensures compliance with SEC guidance.
-He received his Bachelor of Science degree in Petroleum Engineering from Texas A&M University in 1984 and has been a Registered Professional Engineer in Texas since 1988.
-Calhoun Blair & Associates is registered with the Engineering Board of the State of Texas and has been engaged in the business of oil and natural gas property evaluation since 1998.
+The Partnership's Vice President of Operations ("VP") gathers production information and provides such information to our two independent engineering consulting firms who extrapolate from such information estimates of the reserves attributable to the Royalty Properties and NPIs based on their expertise in the oil and natural gas fields where the Royalty Properties and NPIs are situated, as well as publicly available information.
+Ensuring compliance with generally accepted petroleum engineering and evaluation methods and procedures is the responsibility of the VP.
+Our VP has a bachelor's degree in Petroleum Engineering from the University of Alberta, and has worked in the upstream oil and natural gas business in various capacities since 1996.
+The VP reports directly to the Chief Executive Officer ("CEO").
+Our CEO ensures compliance with SEC guidance.
+Our CEO received his Bachelor of Science degree in Petroleum Engineering from Texas A&M University in 1984, and has been a Registered Professional Engineer in Texas since 1988.
+Calhoun Blair & Associates is registered with the Engineering Board of the State of Texas, and has been engaged in the business of oil and natural gas property evaluation since 1998.
 LaRoche Petroleum Consultants, Ltd. is registered with the Engineering Board of the State of Texas.
-The LaRoche Firm has been engaged in the business of oil and natural gas property evaluation since is formation in 1979.
-Other than those filed with the SEC, our estimated
+The LaRoche firm has been engaged in the business of oil and natural gas property evaluation since its formation in 1979.
+Other than our filings with the SEC, we have not filed the estimated proved reserves with, or included